bankotamas/WemosD1MiniBlynkRGB/README.md

 ![N|Solid](https://static.tildacdn.com/tild3631-3462-4933-a462-633739303731/Blynk_logo_diamond2x.png)

-If you have any suggestions or you noticed any bug feel free to write me.

 # Basic steps to create your own RGB light
 - Buy a Wemos D1 Mini board
 - Download this piece of code and edit auth(ssid, pwd) details.